 6. Learning and Teaching Activities

-The third element in a constructively aligned course design and stage six of the 8-SLDF is the learning activities that allow students to prepare for the assessment of their learning outcomes.
+The third element in a constructively aligned course design and the sixth stage of the 8-SLDF are the learning activities that prepare students for the assessment of their learning outcomes.
 This is not about the content that we share with our students; it is about how we develop an appropriate strategy to do that.
-Some modules will require a good deal of knowledge to be acquired by novice learners and a set-text and discursive seminars may be the appropriate strategy.
+Some courses will require novice learners to acquire a good deal of knowledge, and a set-text and discursive seminars may be the appropriate strategy.
 Could we use one-minute papers, ‘Pecha Kucha’, lightning talks, and other techniques to secure student engagement?
-Alternatively, we might be designing a more advanced module in which a discovery learning approach is more appropriate.
-Could we use enquiry based learning models here instead, asking our students to prepare to take a debate position, run a Moot or team-based discussion?
+Alternatively, we might be designing a more advanced course in which a discovery learning approach is more appropriate.
+Could we use enquiry-based learning models here instead, asking our students to prepare to take a debate position, run a Moot or team-based discussion?
 The important thing is that we are developing a strategy and practical approaches that build on our design, not seeking innovation for innovation’s sake.

 Preparations

-It is likely that as you begin your design discussions you will be full of good ideas and a list of things you want to avoid!
-You also probably have a clear idea of WHAT it is that your students need to know.
-The processes outlined in this briefing note takes a slightly different perspective.
-It focusses on what a student needs to be able to DO when they have completed your module.
+It is likely that as you begin your design discussions, you will be full of good ideas and a list of things you want to avoid!
+You also probably have a clear idea of WHAT your students need to know.
+The processes outlined in this briefing note take a slightly different perspective.
+It focuses on what a student needs to be able to DO upon completing your course.
 The focus is on mapping ILOs to Session Objectives and ensuring that the activities designed are closely mapped.

 Diagram showing the previous five stage of the 8-SLDF